mbasaglia/mini_apps/README.md

 ============================

 Mini Apps is a Python framework to create [Telegram Mini Apps](https://core.telegram.org/bots/webapps).

-There are some built-in apps that showcase the features of both this framework and the mini apps feature on Telegram:

-_Tic Tac Toe_ allows you to play tic tac toe (also known as naughts and crosses) against another player on Telegram.

-_Mini Events_ is a demo app that shows a list of events the user can attend.

-_Glaximini_ is a more complex app that allows the user to create animated stickers and share them on Telegram.

 Full documentation is available on [Read the Docs](https://mini-apps.readthedocs.io/en/latest/).